Photo by Albert Watson

 It may be difficult for young people, who may have never known computers and phones before Steve Jobs changed them, to understand the massive impact he made.

-A 1984 video of Jobs unveiling a brand-new product called the Macintosh computer, gives some idea.
+video of Jobs unveiling a brand-new product called the Macintosh computer, gives some idea.

 To us today, the technology seems horribly outdated, clunky and… can you believe it?the images on the tiny computer screen aren’t even in colour!